UchuuKani/fox-game-vanilla-js/README.md

 ## Init the Project

-The idea behind `init.js` is to set up our game, kind of the entry point in the browser
+The idea behind `init.js` is to set up our game, kind of the entry point in the browser.
 We will have a clock that ticks the game every three seconds.
-Could try to use a bunch of `setTimeout`s, but will make the project very difficult to coordinate with all the async stuff going on

-`requestAnimationFrame` is a browser api (look up docs) - basically saying, hey browser, when you're idle call this callback - in reality, the game will tick a lot as the browser is idle a lot

-**Note:** according to MDN, "The window.requestAnimationFrame() method tells the browser that you wish to perform an animation and requests that the browser calls a specified function to update an animation before the next repaint.
-The method takes a callback as an argument to be invoked before the repaint."

-- "**Note:** Your callback routine must itself call requestAnimationFrame() if you want to animate another frame at the next repaint."

-**Note:** in our `package.json` file we add a "browserslist" to fix an error around
+## State Machine

+We will use the concept of a finite state machine to define the allowed states of the game.
+A recommendation after completing the course is to use `xState` when rewriting the app to end up with cleaner code for modeling state

+## UI

+**NOTE** emmett.io built into VS Code, used `.inner -> tab` in index.html

+Kind of took the styling and html as is and not really putting a ton of thought into it

+**NOTE** Brian usually tinkers with CSS in the browser then copies what he likes into the stylesheet

+**Note** how is the animation working?

+- using `animation` property in `sprites.css`.
+In example of the sleeping fox, there are four different sleeping sprites and the browser is going through each sprite at an interval to give the impression of animation

+## Interacting with the UI

+Adding functionality to toggle between highlighting one of the three buttons

+## The States

+After this is finished, we reach the Game Started Milestone

+## Transitioning Between States

+Transitioning between day and night

+## Pooping

+## Death

+---

+Github actions pretty cool, might be neat to use them in the repo Using websockets with a server to allow multiple players to play the same game is another extension to the project